 Those who saw chiropractors were less likely to have interruptions in activities of daily living and more likely to report better overall health.
 The authors of the study suggested that seeing a chiropractor regularly is an effective form of preventative care.

 Perhaps the best part is that chiropractors work with physical therapists to teach their patients exercises and stretches to do at home to protect their backs.
 They also provide tips on staying generally healthy.
+If you need to see the best Juneau chiropractor that offers a no-more-than-10-minute-wait promise, contact us at our Better Health Juneau office.

 Thoracic Spondylosis: Conclusion

 Thoracic spondylosis has several risk factors, and anyone can suffer from it.
-It’s a form of arthritis that develops in the middle spine, which can cause symptoms ranging from minor to severe.
+It’s a form of arthritis that develops in the middle spine, and can cause symptoms ranging from minor to severe.
 In some, there are no symptoms at all.

 Since older adults are more likely to develop thoracic spondylosis, it’s important that they take steps to keep their spines healthy.
 This includes seeing a chiropractor regularly and living a healthy, active lifestyle.